itsmillertim3/perform2021/Mainframe/content/01_Deployment_and_Customization/index.md

 - Make a newcopy using `cemt s prog(ADKCOBOL) ne`

 ### Step 5: Define the CICS transaction in Dynatrace
+- Open your Dynatrace Tenant
+- Navigate to `Settings -> Server Side Service Monitoring -> Deep Monitoring -> CICS, IMS and MQ Monitoring`
+- In section `Transaction Monitoring` click on `Add CICS transaction Start Id filter` and add transaction `DADC`
+- Do not forget to `Save changes`

 ### Step 6: Trigger the Mainframe transaction
 - Use member AFDTRAN in `<userid>.JCL`
+- Submit this and it will execute transaction `DADC` 20 times
+- You will see these PurePaths as Requests under the CICS service

 ### You've arrived
 - You have successfully deployed Dynatrace and have defined the CICS transaction, which will be used in the SDK Hands-On!